 Once approved, LendKey will be the servicer of your loan.
 You’ll be able to access your account and make all payments to the lender through the LendKey platform, making the whole lending process more straightforward.

 Similar to LendKey, Earnest has no fees or penalties for early payment; however, Earnest loans are not available in all 50 states.
 The company does, however, offer a nine-month grace period for private loans, bi-weekly payments and a mobile app to make paying your bills more manageable.
 This is something LendKey does not feature.

 Earnest also offers more loan choices than LendKey.
-In addition to student loan refinancing, Earnest also has five low-interest private student loans starting at 1.24% APR for variable loans and 4.00% for fixed loans.
+In addition to student loan refinancing, Earnest also has five low-interest private student loans starting at as low as 1.05% APR for variable loans and as low as 3.49% for fixed loans.
 It also offers parent loans and personal loans.

 LendKey vs. Sallie Mae